Text

 SOS was chosen as a standard distress signal in Morse code because the letters are simple, quick, and easy to remember, with the three Morse code sequences included being three dots, three dashes, and three dots.

-Morse code was invented before the SOS distress signal by about 70 years.
+Morse code alphabet was invented before the SOS distress signal by about 70 years.

-Morse code was first invented in the 1830s in the US by electrical telegraphy inventor, Samuel F. B. Morse.
-An internationally recognized Morse code was agreed upon in 1851, which is when its use became popular and for more official purposes at wireless telegraph stations.
-It was a form of communication that helped lead to the development of other encoding systems, like binary code.
+American Morse code was first invented in the 1830s in the US by electrical telegraphy inventor Samuel Morse.
+The international Morse code was agreed upon in 1851, and its use became popularized at wireless telegraph stations as a worldwide standard.
+This new form of communication also led to the development of other encoding systems, like binary code.

-It's also used colloquially as a slang term to communicate minor inconveniences or gossip to friends or family.
-For example, a teenager might text a friend SOS when they've been grounded or if there's new drama to talk about.
+It's not just for life-threatening situations - the term SOS can also be used colloquially as a slang to communicate minor problems in a joking manner to friends or family.
+For example, a teenager might text their friends "SOS" when they've been grounded or if there's new drama to talk about.